 Headlines this week read, “Climate change Catastrophe” and “Dire Climate Warning” – begging the question, “Should we be concerned?”
 Early October came with an eye-opening report from the United Nations that the world must confront the threats of climate change to avoid looming disaster.

-The United Nations Reports
+Climate Disaster and The United Nations Report

 The United Nations warned of mass wildfires, food shortages, drought and dying coral reefs – all by the year 2040.
 Some of these issues are problems we are intimately aware of in California.
 The East Bay community, where our Solar Showroom and Educational Center, suffered years of droughts and low water levels.
 The landscaped yards lining the residential streets look more and more like something you’d find in the suburbs of Phoenix, Arizona than in the once lush Delta region of California.
 Fire has, and continues, to burn homes, schools, businesses and the natural beauty of Northern, California.
 In fact, one year ago today, the mass fires of Sonoma county were raging out of control.